wishlog/windows-scripts/README.md

 windows-scripts
 =========
-Several windows scripts thats help when conducting assessment in client site.
+Several windows batch scripts that help conducting assessment in client site easily.
+So you don't have to remember and type the lengthy command or click the "next next next" again and again.

 changeIP
 ---------
-Easily change IP address with "netsh"
+Easily change IP address by the "netsh" command